thelearned1/spacewar/README.md

 ```
 git clone https://github.com/thelearned1/spacewar
 ```
+The software uses the ECMAScript 6 packaging system.
+Since this system is not compatible with the `file://` protocol, you will need to run a simple HTTP server to use this software.

 # BUGS

 * When the player ship pulls an Icarus and flies too close to the sun, the gravitational force is sufficient to send it very far off the screen.
-This is not avoidable without either collision detection or a bounded map, neither of which presently exist.
+This is not avoidable without either collision detection or a bounded map.
+  These features are close, but have not yet been implemented.